Software Development Process at Cleveroad: How We Build Web and Mobile Apps

 On the first day of First Sprint, DevOps configure Continuous Integration (CI) and Continued Delivery (CD) processes for the project.

-That’s what happens on the first day of the very first Sprint.
-The rest of the process is pretty the same for all the Sprints.
-I’m describing what is going on days 2-10 of any Sprint in the next part.
+The described processes happen only on the first day of the very first sprint.
+The rest of the ‘days one’ is pretty the same for all the sprints.

 |Team member||Responsible for|